fmbot-discord/docs/docs/importing.md

 Your imports are however saved and will be available again if you resubscribe in the future.

-#### Are platforms other then Spotify also supported?
+#### Are platforms other then Spotify and Apple Music also supported?

-At the moment we only support Spotify.
+At the moment we only support Spotify and Apple Music.

-- Apple Music doesn't provide any artist names with their exports.
-We're exploring ways to still allow for importing, but it will probably not be 100% perfect.
-- Stats.fm does not support users to request their own data yet unless you physically come to their office.
-They're working on making this an easier process.
+- YouTube music exports are unfortunately too inconsistent in their artist and track names, so support will not be added.
+- Stats.fm has no easy way for users to export their data.
+If you succeed in getting your data from them, open a thread on [our server](discord.gg/fmbot) and we will see if we can help.
+- Listenbrainz export support is planned and will be added in the future.

 Want a different platform to be supported?
 Open a help thread in [our server](discord.gg/fmbot).
 It helps if you have a data export ready for the developers, so that way they can test a possible integration.